“Everything should be made as simple as possible, but not simpler.”– Albert Einstein

 So, typically, problem solving is driven by a desire to get rid of what you don’t like and don’t want.
 But, in doing so, you too often merely get rid of, or relief from, the negative feelings—the intensity—associated with that problem.

 Decluttering, then, is often driven, not so much by the desire for a simple, neat, comfortable and aesthetically pleasing space, but more by the negative feelings—frustration, anger, even disgust— that you have about clutter.

 It’s Not You.
 It’s Your Structure

-In this kind of intensity-driven, problem solving structure, you’ll often oscillate between messy and neat, better and worse, clutter and no clutter—without achieving the simple, rich and pleasing room, home or life you truly want.
+In an intensity-driven, problem solving structure, you’ll often oscillate between messy and neat, better and worse, clutter and no clutter—without achieving the simple, rich and pleasing room, home or life you truly want.

 If you don’t change the deeper habits—the underlying structure—that led to clutter accumulating in the first place, your house, mind, or biz is soon messy again.

 Again, you feel those negative feelings.
 So, again, you declutter.

 Here’s how this kind of problem-solving looks, structurally: